 Annuals, Herbs, Perennials

-This plant grows 3 to 5 ft. tall, and is similar in appearance to dill (Anethum graveolens), but its yellow-green foliage, though finely cut, is coarser.
-Plant produces flat clusters of yellow flowers that insects love in summer.
-Cultivated for its licorice-flavored seeds and young leaves, fennel is a perennial in zones where it is well adapted, a winter annual in desert zones 12 and 13.
+This plant grows 3–5 ft. tall, and is similar in appearance to dill (Anethum graveolens), but its yellow-green foliage, though finely cut, is coarser.
+The plant produces flat clusters of yellow flowers that insects love in summer.
+Cultivated for its licorice-flavored seeds and young leaves, fennel is a perennial in zones where it is well adapted; a winter annual in desert Zones 12 and 13.

-This plant grows 3 to 5 ft. tall, and is similar in appearance to dill (Anethum graveolens), but its y...
+This plant grows 3–5 ft. tall, and is similar in appearance to dill (Anethum graveolens)...

 From the Mediterranean.
-Grows 6 ft. tall from clumps; produces bronzy-green foliage and yellow summer ...
+Grows to 6 ft. tall from clumps; produces bronzy-green foliage and yellow summ...